How To Get A 10K Personal Best

 I have mentioned glutathione in recent posts but the reason I do is because it plays such an enormous role in ensuring ATP (Adenosine Tri-Phosphate), otherwise known as the energy production system within the body, functions as it should.

 Antioxidants play such a huge role in athletic performance in that they clear free radicals (atoms that are missing electrons) that are formed when oxygen mix with other molecules, and toxins from the body.

 As I mentioned previously if the liver is the washing machine for cleaning up toxins, pollutants and free radicals from hard exercise then glutathione is the detergent.

 The harder we train the more of these are created and if we don't take care of ourselves, toxins and other environmental pollution we breathe in will most certainly cause us not to perform they way we want to at the 10K distance.

-The average athlete consumes 12 to 20 percent more oxygen then your average sedentary individual who doesn’t work out.
+The average athlete consumes 12 to 20 percent more oxygen than your average sedentary individual who doesn't work out.

 If glutathione and paying attention to recovery is important to a sedentary person for their immune system to function properly, how much more so for the serious athlete?

 This is probably the most important bit of information in this entire post.

 There is more to running success than the workouts we do.